-- 1. Follow directions and recognize the needs for rules - 2.
-Understand good classroom citizenship - 3.
-Demonstrate an understanding of his/her surroundings, including identifying key locations on a simple map (e.g., home, school, city, state), and the natural features present in our environment. - 4.
-Explain the purpose of rules, consequences, and authority figures. - 5.
-Identify key concepts of American democracy, including important symbols (e.g., the bald eagle, the American flag, the "Star Spangled Banner," etc.) and key figures (e.g., George Washington, Abraham Lincoln, Susan B. Anthony, Rosa Parks, and Martin Luther King, Jr.). - 6.
-Compares the daily lives of families today and in the past.
+- 1. Demonstrate an understanding of his/her surroundings, including identifying key locations on a simple map (e.g., home, school, city, state), and the natural features present in our environment. - 2.
+Identify a map, various map features, and explain the purpose of maps. - 3.
+Utilize sources of geographic information (e.g., digital sources, maps, or photographs/images) to define and identify cultural and/or natural features. - 4.
+Identify similarities and differences between oneself and others.
+Examine ways in which individuals change or stay the same over time. - 5.
+Identify and compare wants and needs and understand how wants and needs change over time. - 6.
+Understand why people have jobs, and describe the economic benefits for self and community. - 7.
+Identify similarities and differences between people and discuss ways to protect and respect all people by practicing civic dispositions. - 8.
+Explain the purpose of rules and laws, and discuss consequences of breaking them. - 9.
+Follow directions and recognize the needs for rules - 10.
+Understand good classroom citizenship - 11.
+Explain the purpose of rules, consequences, and authority figures. - 12.
+Identify key concepts of American democracy, including important symbols (e.g., the bald eagle, the American flag, the "Star Spangled Banner," etc.) and key figures (e.g., George Washington, Abraham Lincoln, Susan B. Anthony, Rosa Parks, and Martin Luther King, Jr.).